cromarty/ttsprojects/raspberry-pi/libpiespeak/libtests/test02/README.md

-## Third Library Test ##
+## Notes about this test harness ##

-This version of the test-harness calls espeak to render a single sentence of text.

-As espeak returns the TTS PCM to the program it submits the data to the consumer thread in the library.

-This is the first incremental test that actually calls espeak for text-to-speech rendering.
+### Incremental Development ###

+This directory, testlib01, is part one of the incremental testing of the library in ../src.

+It might become uncompilable as further steps are formed in directories ../testlibNN, where NN is an incremental number.

+### This Test ###

+The code in this directory reads from a raw PCM file and sends the PCM data to the library functions for rendering on the GPU.

+No threads are involved, it's just read and send until end of file.